José Ángel Iribar

-José Ángel Iribar Kortajarena (born 1 March 1943), nicknamed El Chopo ("the Poplar"), is a Spanish retired football goalkeeper and manager.
+José Ángel Iribar Kortajarena (born 1 March 1943), nicknamed El Chopo ("the Poplar"), is a Spanish former professional football goalkeeper and manager.

-Having played almost exclusively for Athletic Bilbao, he appeared in more than 600 official games for the club over the course of 18 La Liga seasons, winning two major titles.
+Having played almost exclusively for Athletic Bilbao, he appeared in more than 600 official games for the club over the course of 18 La Liga seasons, winning two Copa del Generalísimo trophies.

 Iribar represented the Spain national team in the 1964 Nations' Cup and the 1966 World Cup, winning the former tournament.

 Club career

 Iribar was born in Zarautz, Gipuzkoa.
-After only three La Liga games in his first professional season at Athletic Bilbao, he proceeded to become the Basques' undisputed starter for the following 16 seasons; his senior starts were made at CD Basconia in 1961, when the latter was still not the feeder team: they eliminated Atlético Madrid in the Copa del Generalísimo, and the keeper's stellar performance prompted his signing for a then-record 1 million pesetas.
+After only three La Liga games in his first professional season at Athletic Bilbao, he proceeded to become the Basques' undisputed starter for the following 16 seasons; his senior debut was made at CD Basconia in 1961, when the latter was still not the farm team: they eliminated Atlético Madrid in the Copa del Generalísimo, and his stellar performance prompted his signing for a then-record 1 million pesetas; in that competition, they later lost 10–1 at FC Barcelona with him also in goal.

 At Athletic, Iribar profited from injury to Carmelo Cedrún in October 1963 and never looked back, winning two Spanish Cups and reaching the final of the 1976–77 UEFA Cup, lost to Juventus FC.
-During the 1970–71 campaign he kept a clean sheet at ten successive home games, which translated into a record of 1,018 minutes.
+In the 1969–70 campaign he was awarded the Ricardo Zamora Trophy, conceding just 20 goals while taking part in all 30 fixtures for the runners-up.